vrchatapi/vrchatapi-java/docs/InviteApi.md

 Respond Invite

-Respond to an invite request by sending a world invite to the requesting user. &#x60;:notificationId&#x60; is the ID of the requesting notification.
+Respond to an invite or invite request without accepting it. &#x60;:notificationId&#x60; is the ID of the requesting notification.
+In case the notification being replied to is an invite, the &#x60;responseSlot&#x60; refers to a response message from the the &#x60;message&#x60; collection.
+In case the notification is an invite request, it will refer to one from the &#x60;requestResponse&#x60; collection instead.

 ### Example
 ```java